2005 Georgetown flood: Critical mass

 On January 15, hundreds of residents of Georgetown woke up to floodwaters seeping into their homes.
 East Demerara Water Conservancy was unable to contain the water and flood waters peaked around January 17, when a high Lunar tide and unusually heavy rains hit the area.
 The water conservancy was overloaded, and local drainage systems were inadequate to bear any additional burden.
 Regions 3, 4, and 5 were the most severely affected, and declared disaster areas by the government of Guyana.
 Overnight, in the city and in coastal communities, thousands were forced to flee their homes.
 Some took shelter in multi-storey hotels, where rooms were all booked in a matter of hours and close to 5,000 people stayed in temporary shelters.
+The flood event saw the deployment of the British charity Royal National Lifeboat Institution (RNLI) Flood Rescue team with x6 boats and 30 volunteers led by Owen Medland of the RNLI.
+Under the UK Department of International Development the team were supported and accommodated by the Guyana Defence Forces.

 After January 19, there was lull in rainfall, which allowed a significant amount of water to drain off higher grounds but many areas were still flooded.
 Within days, floodwaters had overflowed canals, many of which were clogged with silt and garbage.
 Kokers were jammed and inoperable, resulting in floodwaters, which by this time had overwhelmed drinking and wastewater management systems, being unable to escape.
 Additionally, all manners of sewage, from septic tanks to pit latrines, were considered 100% flooded.
 Agricultural Healthcare was limited as hospitals were also subject to the flooding.
 Rains continued until the first week of February 2005, but floodwaters receded slowly and damage to low lying infrastructure, agriculture production and livelihood were beginning to show.
 The heavy rain left two-thirds of Guyana's capital, Georgetown, flooded, affecting over 120,000 and killing six.
 More than 40% of Guyana's population lost some or all of their possessions.

 An outbreak of Leptospirosis added to the death toll.
 In addition to raw sewage, dead livestock and other animals contaminated the food waters.
 Warnings were issued to avoid playing in the water and avoid contact as much as possible.
 The Ministry of Health, under advisement of PAHO/WHO, issued doxycycline as prophylactic treatment to prevent further outbreak.

 Fatalities

 A total of 34 lives were lost during the flooding.
-Seven persons died by downing and the rest were attributed to illness rising from the flood.
+Seven persons died by drowning and the rest were attributed to illness rising from the flood.

 The Great Flood was Guyana's worst natural disaster in decades, and was compared with the flooding of 1934 and 1888, but according to some, it was also a "man-made disaster."